 Meatball appetizers

-The meatball appetizer, which I’d heard great things about, were the worst thing I’ve ever eaten.
-They had a strange, unusually rough and dry texture.
-The bread and cheese it came with was delicious though!
+I’d heard great things about the meatball appetizer, but it was the worst thing I’ve ever eaten.
+The meatballs had a strange, unusually rough, and dry texture.
+The bread and cheese it came with were delicious, though!

-The seafood paella, on the other hand was delicious.
-Very flavorful and the portion was perfect.
+The seafood paella at El Cortijo was delicious.
+It was very flavorful and the portion was perfect.

-The pace at El Cortijo is a bit faster than at Bon Vivante, which was a good thing because I like to get dinner done and over with in less than two hours.
+The pace at El Cortijo is a bit faster than at Bon Vivante.
+I appreciated the speed because I prefer to get dinner done and over with in less than two hours.

 Since things were moving at a reasonable pace this time around, we ordered dessert without worrying about falling asleep before it arrived.